- The most common signs of separation anxiety are destruction in the home, excessive vocalization, and inappropriate elimination.

 While it’s not definitively known what causes separation anxiety in dogs, some factors have been anecdotally identified as potential triggers.
 Clarke notes that causes might include multiple rehoming episodes, the death or departure of a family member or other a traumatic event, or even a genetic predisposition.
 Dr. Dodman also cites a disruption in attached relationships and multiple attachment figures as potential factors in the development of separation anxiety.
 Puppies have a close biological bond with their mothers and siblings and often that bond transitions seamlessly to a bond with their new owners, he says.
 But sometimes “that seamlessness of transition isn’t there,” he says.
 “So it’s almost like a PTSD-type thing—I never want to be in this situation again.
 It’s a total avoidance of separation from an attachment figure, or never wanting to be in an enclosed space with nothing going on.”

-Dr. Dodman also notes that circumstances can trigger anxiety in dogs that are predisposed.
+Dr. Dodman also notes that circumstances can trigger anxiety in dogs that may be predisposed.
 “We know there are triggers for separation anxiety,” he says.
-“For more nervous dogs one trigger would be, for example, an owner becomes sick and is home for a few months.
+“One trigger would be, for example, an owner becomes sick and is home for a few months.
 Then they go back to work.”
 The prolonged at-home period that’s been a feature of the COVID-19 pandemic could be another, he says.

 This is why some experts are concerned that there may be an uptick in symptoms of separation anxiety among dogs as their owners return to work after the current pandemic.